sagar-46/Leetcode-Python-/Easy/README.md

 &emsp;&emsp;You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock. \
 &emsp;&emsp;Return the maximum profit you can achieve from this transaction.
 If you cannot achieve any profit, return 0.

+169.Given an array nums of size n, return the majority element.The majority element is the element that appears more than ⌊n / 2⌋ times.
+You  \
+&emsp;&emsp;may assume that the majority element always exists in the array.

 217.Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.

 268.Given an array nums containing n distinct numbers in the range [0, n], return the only number in the range that is missing from the array.